WoTTsecurity/wott-io/_posts/2019-07-12-mtls-with-nginx.md

 ```

-Because we have configured Nginx to require an SSL certificate, it will reject the connection, and you won't even be able to reach the appserver that we reverse proxy to.
+Because we have configured Nginx to require an SSL certificate, the server will reject the connection, and you won't even be able to reach the appserver that we reverse proxy to.

 If we however pass on our certificate (and key), we are able to successfully access the appserver: